carolinelennartsson/PopulationGeneticsGroup6/README.md

     - the fastsimcoal2 tool, which will simulate the population history and events.
     - an R script called plot_sfs.R that generates a Site Frequency Spectra plot from the observation files produced by fastsimcoal2 tool in the previous step.
     - for the
-    - the Root Mean Square Error (RMSE) is calculated and visualize in a corresponding plot by RMSE.R
+    - the pipeline will collect the summary files created by *stairway.sh* and create the final stairway plot with plot_stairway_ggplot.R
-    - finally, the pipeline will collect the summary files created by *stairway.sh* and create the final stairway plot with plot_stairway_ggplot.R
+    - As an extra step, in the end the pipeline will use RMSE.R to estimate the RMSE values and create the corresponding plot.